-- With Throughput graph: Average transaction response time graph can be overlaid with Throughput graph.
-You may find different patterns while analysing the throughput graph with average transaction response time graph which are:
+- With Throughput graph: The average transaction response time graph can be overlaid with the Throughput graph.
+You may find different patterns while analysing the throughput graph with the average transaction response time graph which is:

 - An Increase in Throughput when the Response time drops: This situation may occur when the system is recovered and started responding too fast.

 - A Constant Throughput with the increase in Response time: The reason may be a network bandwidth issue or request queuing issue.
 If the network bandwidth is reached at its maximum limit then it causes a delay in transferring the data.
-Therefore throughput makes a flat line (max bandwidth) and response time makes top headed inclination.
+Therefore throughput makes a flat line (max bandwidth) and response time makes a top-headed inclination.

 - A decrease in Throughput with an increase in Response time: If you see in the graph, throughput decreases with the increase in response time then investigate at the server end.

 - With Error Graph: Response time graph when overlaid with error/second graph then you can easily identify the exact time when the first error occurred as well as the time until the error lasts.
-You can also check whether response time increases after the first error appeared?
-Commonly, an increase in error % during ramp-up indicates error due to user load.
-If error identified during steady-state then this indicates queue pile-up at the server (a large number of unprocessed requests at server end).
-As I said, before making any conclusion you have to investigate properly by referring different analysis graphs as well as by merging them together.
+You can also check whether response time increases after the first error appeared.
+Commonly, an increase in error % during ramp-up indicates an error due to user load.
+If an error is identified during steady-state then this indicates queue pile-up at the server (a large number of unprocessed requests at the server end).
+As I said, before making any conclusion you have to investigate properly by referring to different analysis graphs as well as by merging them together.

 The Average Transaction Response Time graph is an important graph that can be directly compared with the defined NFRs; provided that proper response time NFRs are available.
 So, definitely use this graph while analysing the test results.